 Inspect the roses closely: look for broken canes or blackened roots.
 Prune or tip these back to healthy tissue, then plunge these "sticks" in water...TOTALLY! for 24 hours.
 One of the most common cause for bare root roses to fail is by drying out.
 Putting your new roses in the "tub" will help rehydrate them.

 Do not let your new bare root roses dry out before planting.
 Plant your roses as soon as possible, or store them in moist soil.
 Just lay the roses partially on their side and heap loose soil over the roots, then keep moist.
 (This is also called "heeling in".)

 When to plant a bare root rose is the first question, and perhaps the easiest.
-Bare root roses are only available from late Fall through the Winter months... this time frame can be extended with the use of cold storage, but the general rule of thumb is to plant after the last hard frost in your area.
+Bare root roses are only available from late fall through the winter months... this time frame can be extended by placing your roses in cold storage, but the general rule of thumb is to plant after the last hard frost in your area.

-Create a water basin, a circular 2"-3" berm around the bareroot rose.
+Create a nice water basin, a circular 2"-3" berm, around your new bareroot rose.